Fixed-Price Approximations in Bilateral Trade: Introduction

 \subsection{Our Results}

-We extend the state of the art for bilateral trade in the following ways: \begin{enumerate} \item We show that a $1/2$-approximation of optimal gains from trade in the symmetric case (which was already known by using the mean or median of the distribution) can be also achieved with the knowledge of a single prior sample from the distribution; by posting a price equal to this sample.
-Interestingly, our mechanism always achieves exactly $1/2$ of optimal gains from trade, for any distribution. \item We prove that the same mechanism (posting a prior sample as a price) attains a $3/4$-approximation to the optimal welfare in the symmetric case (compared to a $1/2$-approximation by using a single sample in the asymmetric setting \cite{efficientMarketsWithLimitedInformation}). $3/4$ is also tight for this mechanism. \item We show that in the symmetric setting, a fixed-price mechanism using the mean as a price attains a $\frac{2+\sqrt{2}}{4}$-approximation of the optimal welfare, which is the best possible among fixed-price mechanisms. \item For general (asymmetric) bilateral trade, with arbitrary agents' distributions, we prove that there is a $(1-1/e+\eps)$-approximation to optimal welfare for some constant $\eps>0$, improving the previously best-known $(1-1/e)$-approximation \cite{Dobzinski-Blumrosen}. \item We also show that the $1-1/e$-approximation cannot be improved with the knowledge of the seller's distribution only (which is what the mechanism of \cite{Dobzinski-Blumrosen} uses). \end{enumerate}
+We extend the state of the art for bilateral trade in the following ways: \begin{enumerate} \item We prove that posting a single sample of the common distribution as a price attains a $3/4$-approximation to the optimal welfare in the symmetric case (compared to a $1/2$-approximation by using a single sample in the asymmetric setting \cite{efficientMarketsWithLimitedInformation}). $3/4$ is also tight for this mechanism. \item We show that in the symmetric setting, a fixed-price mechanism using the mean as a price attains a $\frac{2+\sqrt{2}}{4}$-approximation of the optimal welfare, which is the best possible among fixed-price mechanisms. \item For general (asymmetric) bilateral trade, with arbitrary agents' distributions, we prove that there is a $(1-1/e+\eps)$-approximation to optimal welfare for some constant $\eps>0$, improving the previously best-known $(1-1/e)$-approximation \cite{Dobzinski-Blumrosen}. \item We also show that the $1-1/e$-approximation cannot be improved with the knowledge of the seller's distribution only (which is what the mechanism of \cite{Dobzinski-Blumrosen} uses). \end{enumerate}

+{\em Note:} A preliminary version of this paper incorrectly claimed a 1/2-approximation of gains from trade with one sample in the symmetric setting as a new result.
+Since then, we have been informed of a work by Babaioff, Goldner and Gonczarowski \cite{1/2-gft-one-sample} which contains a proof of this result.
+Since our proof is somewhat different, we include it in the appendix.